Quick Legal Facts

-Most law abiding adults enjoy unrestricted choice as to what knife may be carried and whether it may be concealed.
+Most law-abiding adults enjoy unrestricted choice as to what knife may be carried and whether it may be concealed.
 “Constitutional” carry obtains in Idaho for those not disqualified.
 (See below discussion on “Disqualification.”)
-The Idaho concealed weapon license and any license issued by another state applies to knives as well.
+The Idaho concealed weapon license and any license issued by another state apply to knives as well.

 Knives with blades 6 inches or less in length, along with knives intended for “the processing, preparation or eating of food,” are excluded from the statutory definition of “deadly weapon” and are not restricted.

 18-3302.
 Concealed weapons

 18-3302B.
 Carrying concealed weapons under the influence of alcohol or drugs

 18-3302D.
 Possessing weapons or firearms on school property